This note describes the history of the Multics Development Process, sometimes called "The Multics Way," as it evolved from 1964 to the present.

-The Compatible Time-Sharing System (CTSS) was developed at MIT starting in 1961, by a small team led by MIT Prof. Fernando Corbató.
+The Compatible Time-Sharing System (CTSS) was developed at MIT starting in 1961, by a small team led by the late MIT Prof. Fernando Corbató.
 Multics was a successor to CTSS, and many of the CTSS developers joined the Multics team.
 The CTSS development process was experimental and informal, and this approach carried over into the team process used by the Multics group at MIT Project MAC.
 CTSS was initially documented by a users' manual published by the MIT Press.

 The development process and internal documentation of CTSS was informal; the need for more formal documentation was seen later, when the CTSS team switched over to developing Multics, using CTSS as a tool.

 |Eng Decision||Daley||MCRB||MCRB||MCRB (online forum)||-||online MCR review|